liquidinternet/ray-tracer-cpp/README.md

 ![A rendered image produced by this ray tracer.](render.png)

-A sample image, rendered at 1920x1080 using 500 samples per pixel.
+A sample scene, rendered at 1920x1080 using 500 samples per pixel.

+After building, run `./build/main > render.ppm` to render scene to a file.
 Code compiled using C++20 and Clang.
 Tested on macOS running on Apple Silicon.